 Early Career Microbiologists’ Forum Science Policy Course Grants

 ECM Forum members are invited to apply for the ‘Science Policy: Improving the Uptake of Research into UK Policy’ course, 20-21 August 2018 at the Wellcome Genome Campus.

 The Microbiology Society is pleased to be able to sponsor up to four ECM Forum members accepted onto this course with a grant covering 100% of the registration fee.

 Please visit the event page to apply for registration for the course.
-Once you have registered please download the grant form below and return with the requested documentation to firstname.lastname@example.org by 3 July 2018.Wellcome Genome Campus Science Policy Workshop Registration Grant Form
+Once you have registered please download the grant form below and return with the requested documentation to email@example.com by 6 July 2018.Wellcome Genome Campus Science Policy Workshop Grant Form

 Help inform our policy positions

-Given the changing research landscape, our Policy Committee is developing a Research Environment Position Statement, which will set out the Society’s high-level positions on key issues concerning the environment in which our members do excellent and impactful microbiology.
-As we implement our new strategy, the Position Statement will help ensure that the Society’s policy activities and responses reflect and are informed by the expert opinion of our members.
+Given the changing research landscape, our Policy Committee is developing a Research Environment Position Statement, which will set out the Society’s high-level positions on key issues concerning the research environment in which our members work, including funding, infrastructure, people and research culture.
+The position statement will ensure our policy activities and responses reflect and are informed by the expert opinion of our members.